29.9 C

 Diplomatic Storm: NSC Meets Amid Rising Tensions with India

-Islamabad (TDI): Prime Minister Shehbaz Sharif is set to chair a National Security Committee meeting today to mull the situation that developed in the aftermath of the New Delhi’s measures following the Pahalgam attack in Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+Islamabad (TDI): A National Security Committee (NSC) meeting is underway under the chairmanship of Prime Minister Shehbaz Sharif to mull the situation that developed in the aftermath of the New Delhi’s measures following the Pahalgam attack in Indian Illegally Occupied Jammu and Kashmir (IIOJK).

 Lamenting the steps taken by India for “inappropriate and lacking seriousness,” Deputy Prime Minister and Foreign Minister Ishaq Dar said that New Delhi has not provided any evidence linking Pakistan to the recent terror incident.